yomichi/SpinMonteCarlo.jl/docs/src/develop.md

 # Develop Monte Carlo

 ## Lattice
+You can define your own lattice as an instance of `Lattice`.

 ## Model
 `Model` should contain following fields: `lat :: Lattice` and `rng :: Random.MersenneTwister`.